UCANR-IGIS/uavimg/README.md

-Drone Image Mapping
+UAV Images Utils
 ----------

-This R package will map and analyze a set of images taken from a drone.
-It does not stitch the images, but rather reads the EXIF data in the image files in order to map the image centroids and estimate the footprint of each image on the ground, the ground sampling distance (pixel size), and the amount of overlap between images.
-Image centroids and footprints can also be saved as Shapefiles.
+This R package helps manage images taken from a UAV (drone).
+More specifically, it helps manage images that have been taken with the intent to stitch them together.
+The package does not stitch images, but helps you organize your data by moving images from different flights into their own subdirectories, estimating the GSD (pixel size) and image footprints on the ground, computing estimated overlap, generating HTML reports for each flight, and exporting image locations and footprints to Shapefiles that you can import into a GIS.

-##### Use Cases
+##### Applications

 This package was built with two-use cases in mind: